to bear in mind when planning a brooder set-up.

 HEAT LAMP ALTERNATIVES

-There are much safer alternatives to heat lamps and I encourage chicken-keepers to consider them.
-I have written about the potential hazards of heat lamps in my blog post here as well as explored an alternative heat source, the EcoGlo Brooder.
-I own two EcoGlow brooders and will never again brood chicks with a heat lamp.
+There are much safer alternatives to heat lamps and I highly encourage chicken-keepers to consider them.
+I have written about the potential hazards of heat lamps and a safe alternative in this article.
+I own several EcoGlow brooders and will never use a heat lamp again.
 The EcoGlow is infinitely safer and more energy efficient than a heat lamp and performs more like a mother hen.
-The chicks spend remarkably little time underneath the EcoGlow after the first few days, which indicates to me that we routinely overheat our chicks with heat lamps, the warmth of which they cannot fully escape.
-The EcoGlow must be used in a space with an ambient temperature of 60°F.
+The chicks spend remarkably little time underneath the EcoGlow after the first few days, which indicates to me that chicks are routinely overheated with traditional heat lamps, the warmth of which they cannot fully escape.
+The EcoGlow must be used in a space with an ambient temperature of 50°F, but beyond that, there is NO NEED to measure the brooder temperature with a thermometer.
+The chicks will use the EcoGlow when necessary.

-Spraddle leg: also known as 'splay leg,' is a deformity of the legs, characterized by feet pointing to the side, instead of forward, making walking difficult, if not impossible.
+Also known as splayed leg, is a deformity of the legs, characterized by feet pointing to the side, instead of forward, making walking difficult, if not impossible.
 The most common cause is slippery brooder flooring.
 The deformity can be permanent if unaddressed and is easily fixed, I discuss how to fix spraddle leg here.